cliffordp/cliff-wp-plugin-boilerplate/README.md

-# WordPress Plugin Boilerplate with Support for Composer, PHP Namespaces, and WordPress Customizer
+# WordPress Plugin Boilerplate, featuring automated tests, React, Composer, PHP Namespaces, and the WordPress Customizer.
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## Features

-* The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
+* The Boilerplate is based on the [Plugin API](https://codex.wordpress.org/Plugin_API), [Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
 * All classes, functions, and variables are documented so that you know what you need to change.
 * The Boilerplate uses a strict file organization scheme that corresponds both to the WordPress Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.

 ### Highlights

+* **[WPBrowser (Codeception)](https://codeception.com/for/wordpress) tests are already setup, run on GitHub Actions, and are easy to use!** See the `tests/tests.md` file for more details.
 * Built in a way that isn't just a skeleton (blank slate) but, instead, a fully-functioning plugin out of the box.
 We're of the opinion that it's quicker to dev and easier to learn if you can just **delete what you don't need and rework existing code into what you do need.**
 * Thorough code documentation with regular updates.
 * Adds a wp-admin Settings page with **React** components and the Settings API (restricts to Administrators).
 Bonus: legacy code that direct-links to the plugin's options in the WordPress **Customizer** (so use one or both for your plugin's options).